petersatsuse/azure-compute-docs/articles/virtual-machines/linux/expand-disks.md

    └─sdb1 ext4         8c4ca904-cd93-4939-b240-fb45401e2ec6 /mnt/resource
    ```

-1. Based on the file system type, use the appropriate commands to resize the file system.
+1. Based on the filesystem type, use the appropriate commands to resize the filesystem.

    For `xfs`, use this command: